devchallenges-io/curriculum/3-javascript/challenges/group_1/2-music-player.md

   - Ensure the page is responsive on different screen sizes.
   - Deploy the solution and provide the Repository URL and Demo URL.
 seo:
-  title: "Music Player App"
+  title: "Music Player App | JavaScript project"
   description: "Create a simple music player app using HTML, CSS, and JavaScript.
 Enhance your JavaScript skills and test your data management capabilities.
-This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications.
-By deploying the solution and submitting the Repository URL and Demo URL, you will gain experience in sharing your work with others."
+This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications."
   keywords:
     - "music player app challenge"
     - "html css javascript"